Dre Campbell Farm

 Garlic Companion Plants

-Moreover, garlic repels many common garden pests as well as animals like rabbits and deer.
-If you’ve had an issue with these animals eating your garden, plant garlic to help keep them away.
+Moreover, garlic repels many common garden pests, as well as animals such as rabbits and deer.
+If you have had an issue with these animals eating your garden, plant garlic to help keep them away.

 Plants that benefit garlic include rue, which drives away maggots; chamomile; yarrow; and summer savory.